DougallWinship/deform/README.md

 Easily define consistent forms in PHP, which can be subsequently manipulated before rendering.

 ## Why?
-Form coding is highly repetitive.
+Form coding is highly repetitive & IDE auto-completion is your friend.

 ## Features
 * consistent generation of components (as regards the HTML structure)